 A typical itinerary in the Weddell Sea could be as follows.
-This is a sample only, the final itinerary will be determined by the Expedition Leader on board.
+This is a sample only, the final itinerary will be determined by the Expedition Leader on board and prevailing weather conditions:

-In the morning, visit Half Moon Island where you can see Chinstrap and Gentoo Penguins, various other bird-species and Southern Elephant Seals and Weddell seals.
+In the morning, visit Half Moon Island where you can see chinstrap and gentoo penguins, various other bird species, elephant seals, and Weddell seals.

-Early in the afternoon, sail to Deception Island where you have the last landing of your voyage at Pendulum Cove.
+Early in the afternoon, sail to Deception Island where you have the last landing of your voyage at Pendulum Cove or Whalers Bay.

 Arrive in the morning in Ushuaia, disembark and transfer to the airport.

 Read this itinerary as a guide only; seeing the emperor penguins is not guaranteed.
 The exact route and program varies according to ice and weather conditions – and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 The vessel will be equipped with two helicopters.
 The use of helicopters helps to try to reach scheduled landing sites that otherwise are inaccessible.
 However, every passenger who participates understands and accepts that no guarantees can be given in regards to reaching the penguins or specific amount of helicopter time.